Phil Hanson (racing driver)

-Philip Beauchamp Hanson (born 5 July 1999) is a British racing driver who currently competes in the FIA World Endurance Championship with AF Corse.
+Philip Beauchamp Hanson (born 5 July 1999) is a British racing driver who competes in the FIA World Endurance Championship for AF Corse as a Ferrari factory driver.

-Hanson has won multiple titles in sportscar racing, including the Dunlop Endurance Championship in 2016 (alongside an event win at the British LMP3 Cup), 2016–17 and 2018–19 Asian Le Mans Series championships in the LMP3 and LMP2 classes respectively, and the 2020 European Le Mans Series.
-Hanson is also a class winner at the 24 Hours of Le Mans, an achievement he garnered in 2020, a year in which he also won the FIA World Endurance Championship in LMP2.
-He is also the youngest driver ever to win a WEC title and the youngest British driver to win LMP2 at Le Mans.
-After being promoted to AF Corse's #83 car in 2025, Hanson won the 2025 24 Hours of Le Mans, alongside Robert Kubica and Yifei Ye.
+A product of the sports car racing ladder, Hanson saw early success in Britcar and LMP3 in 2016, and made his LMP2 debut at age 17.
+Between 2018 and 2023, Hanson drove for United Autosports in LMP2, notably winning the FIA World Endurance Championship, European Le Mans Series and 24 Hours of Le Mans all in 2020.
+Hanson graduated to Hypercar with Hertz Team Jota in 2024.
+After joining AF Corse's #83 Ferrari, Hanson won the 2025 24 Hours of Le Mans overall with Robert Kubica and Yifei Ye.
+He was named a Ferrari factory driver for 2026.

 Early career

 Philip Beauchamp Hanson was born in Sunningdale, Berkshire, on 5 July 1999.
 He is the son of Richard Peter Hanson, the co-founder of private equity fund Doughty Hanson & Co.
 He won his first championship at the age of 15, winning the Whilton Mill Club Championship with the BKC Racing team.
 Subsequently, he went on to win the Super One British X30 Junior Karting Championship, again with BKC Racing, in 2015, registering multiple wins and podium positions.

 Hanson made his sportscar racing debut in the Britcar Endurance Championship, driving for Tockwith Motorsport alongside Nigel Moore.
 The pair clinched the title during the Brands Hatch season finale, tying by 170 points with the pairing of Jacob Mathiassen and Steve Fresle but winning it due to their amount of class victories.
 Hanson capped off his 2016 season with a win in a British LMP3 Cup event at Snetterton, the first event of its kind in the UK.
 Hanson and Moore combined to achieve a pole position, which they converted into victory.

 At the end of the year, Hanson and Moore took part in the LMP3 class of the Asian Le Mans Series, driving a Ligier JS P3.
 Having won races at Fuji and Sepang, the Brits would claim the LMP3 class championship.